 This Midwestern boy has been known to make a ruckus.
 Todd Day Wait’s Pigpen offers fine acoustic music, the kind loved by people of all ages and backgrounds.
-Is it blues, bluegrass, country, folk?
-Pigpen’s music harkens to the roots, to an era where all three of those genres fit together just right, before there was a difference.
+Pigpen’s music harkens to the roots, to an era where folk-country-blues fit together just right, before there was a difference.
 These boys have been known to conjure up crisp boogies and out-of-control barn-burners as wild as a late night hayride.
 To contrast to their upbeat tunes, they’ve got songs as lonesome as kicking down a dusty gravel road in the middle of nowhere with a guitar slung over your shoulder and a pocket full of nothing.

-The group’s leader, Missouri-born songster Todd Day Wait, is a seasoned road man whose homespun and heartfelt original tunes are the focus of the project.
+The group’s leader, Missouri-born songster Todd Day Wait, is a seasoned roadman whose homespun and heartfelt original tunes are the focus of the project.
 Wait’s honest and approachable style is augmented by his choice of accompanists.
-Together, the unique voices in the Pigpen form a backwoods symphony of their own that defies easy description.